FOSSforlife/easy-schema/README.md

 # Easy Schema

-Goal: Utility web app that takes in a simple database schema written in YAML:
+Goal: Utility web app that takes in a simple database schema written in YAML, for example:

 ```yaml
 user: